 You should also check to make sure the cat doesn’t already have an owner.
 So make sure you check for missing pet posters.
 One good way to keep tabs on a missing cat, of course, is to fit a cat-finding device to their collar.
 Or you could even opt to put your own “found pet” posters up.
 If no one comes asking about the missing pet, then you may be safe to start taking care of it yourself.
 Hopefully, in time, your new cat will adapt to living in your home and you will have found your new pet.

 Friends and Family

-If a friend of family member has a cat that has kittens, and they want to rehome them, there’s a fairly obvious ready-made route to choosing one of them for yourself.
+If a friend or a family member has a cat that has kittens, and they want to rehome them, there’s a fairly obvious ready-made route to choosing one of them for yourself.
 It’s much more common than you might think to be asked by friends and family if you’d like a kitten.
-And if, for example, a friend or relative is moving away from the area, you might be asked to look after their cat/ kitten temporarily – or possible even permanently.
+And if, for example, a friend or relative is moving away from the area, you might be asked to look after their cat/ kitten temporarily – or possibly even permanently.

 So as you can see there are lots of options if you are looking to buy a pet cat.
 Just make sure you do your research and find exactly what your heart is looking for.Back to blog Buy now